ap-dev-github/ap-dev-github/README.md

 - 🔐 **Enterprise Security**
   - Firebase JWT authentication on each request.
 (1ms full claims verification)
-  - Email verification system
+  - Email verification.
   - Zero Client Trust model.
   - Main DB and buckets accessible only by internal api( no dns ) accessible through rpc calls only.
   - API interlocking using different secrets for each and are present only on the cloudflare secret manager.
-  - Multiple layer of DDOS mitigation stretegy, Cloudflare, internal Rate Limiter with 4 fallbacks.
+  - Multiple layer of DDOS mitigation strategy, Cloudflare, internal Rate Limiter with 4 fallbacks.

 #### 🏗️ Technical Architecture